swapnilnerkar-stack/Retail-And-Manufacturing-Analysis/README.md

 Open .pbix file in Power BI Desktop
 Open .twbx file in Tableau
-Use .sql file to run analysis on your preferred SQL engine Explore Excel dashboard via slicers and pivots
+Open .sql database file to import Database in your SQL Engine Use .sql file to run analysis on your preferred SQL engine Explore Excel dashboard via slicers and pivots